Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

 We concluded our exact computation of the charged moments and we are now ready to critically discuss our findings.
-Eq. \eqref{eq:leadinghc1} (or equivalently \eqref{eq:leadinghc3}) is very suggestive.
+Eq. \eqref{Znvero} is very suggestive.
 It tells us that the leading term in the ``charged entropies'' diverges logarithmically with $\xi$ but with a non-standard prefactor.
 Indeed, in the conformal field theory of the compactified boson, it has been found that when $\alpha\neq 0$, the additional term in the logarithm is proportional to $\alpha^2$ \cite{goldstein} , while here we also have a linear contribution in $\alpha$.
 Obviously the two results are not in contradiction, because the continuous limit of the harmonic chain is non-compact and the prefactor of $\alpha^2$ in Ref. \cite{goldstein} diverges when the compactification radius is sent to infinity.
-Furthermore, we found an imaginary part of this prefactor that is not present for the compact boson.
 These results are very intriguing and it would be interesting to recover them directly in a field theory approach; work in this direction is in progress \cite{mdc-20}.

 Another interesting fact is that the limit $\alpha \to 0$ and the expansion for $\epsilon $ around $0$ do not commute, as a difference with other known cases (we believe that the origin of the non-commutativity is the non compact nature of the continuum limit).
 Indeed, if we consider first the limit $\alpha \rightarrow 0$ in Eq. (\ref{eq:leadinghc}), the last sum gives